 It is not just the 4-6 years that these young people are within the school gates.

 Once they leave, they see the world differently.
 So much so that on a random weekend, they rose to the occasion of danger and discomfort and bailed out a person who was otherwise without hope.

-This investment changes the lives of the 253 students enrolled now, the 300 we aim to recruit for next year, the 700 or so alumni out in the world.
+The investment in Christ School Bundibugyo changes the lives of the students enrolled now, the students next year, and the alumni out in the world.
 And ripples outward to the thousands of families and businesses and schools and health centers where these young men and women live and work.